 A modern wooden house overlooking a body of water with mountains in the background.
 The landscape includes trees and tall grass in the foreground during sunset or sunrise.

-Therapy for Adults Facing Depression and Relationship Challenges
+Attachment-based Therapy for Depression and Relationship Issues

 In Los Altos, California